Sourdough Cinnamon Rolls

 These sourdough cinnamon rolls are hands down the best cinnamon buns I have ever eaten.
 Light and fluffy cinnamon rolls that use a sourdough starter.
-Perfect recipe for breakfast or hosting a brunch!
+Perfect recipe for breakfast or hosting a brunch on Christmas morning!

 They are sourdough cinnamon rolls so they do take some time and a nice bubbly active sourdough starter.
 But in the end every minute you spend making these will be SO worth it.
 Seriously.
 Light, fluffy, Cinnamony (not a word but it’s cool).
 Finger licking.
 Save the last one for yourself and don’t feel guilty kind of amazing.